 Travel is one of the most popular and profitable blog niches on the web.
 However, this also means it’s one of the most competitive.
 To stand out from the crowd, you’ll not only need a stellar design, but also unique features to engage and retain your readers.
 The good news is that there are many travel blog themes for WordPress that can help.

 Creating a travel blog isn’t hard at all.
 WordPress has all the features you’ll need to set up and run a successful website.
-Choosing the right theme for your blog us important; we’ve lined up some of the best WordPress travel blog themes here that are beautifully designed and featured packed to get your website up and running in no time.
+Choosing the right theme for your blog is important.
+We’ve lined up some of the best WordPress travel blog themes.
+All themes in this selection are beautifully designed and featured-packed to get your website up and running in no time.

 A quality theme for your blog will include features such as advanced image galleries, social media integration, and location-based elements such as custom post types for your destinations.

-While the images, stories, and reviews from your travels will play a most important role in giving life and personality to your travel blog, the theme you choose will play a big role in showcasing your content and setting it apart from other blogs.
+Images, stories, and reviews from your travels will play a most important role in giving life and personality to your travel blog.
+As such, the theme you choose will play a big role in showcasing your content and setting it apart from other blogs.
 In this article, we’ll introduce you to nine travel blog themes to share the best memories from your trips around the world with your readers.
 Let’s depart!